 Prevention

-• Wash hands frequently and thoroughly (20+ seconds)
+• Wash hands thoroughly with soap and water (20+ seconds)

 When to See a Doctor